 Colorectal cancer is the third most commonly diagnosed cancer in men and women but is the second leading cause of death in the United States.
 The number of colorectal cancer cases in 2021 is estimated to be 500,000 across the developed pharmaceutical markets.
 In the United States, it is estimated that there will be 160,000 new cases, and approximately 55,000 metastatic stage patients, diagnosed this year.
 Chemotherapeutic regimens are the standard of care for initial treatment of metastatic colorectal cancer.
-Therapies targeted towards specific mutations such as BRAF or KRAS are currently being investigated in clinical trials.
+Mutations in the BRAF gene, which are found in about 10% of patients with metastatic colorectal cancer, are associated with a poor prognosis, underscoring the need for better treatment options for these patients.
+Therapies targeted towards specific mutations such as BRAF are currently being investigated in clinical trials.